-The Export ribbon allows you to create Word, Excel, VS Result File, and TFS Build Server versions of the test list results.
+The Export ribbon allows you to create HTML, Xml, Word, Excel, VS Result File and TFS Build Server versions of a test list results.
 If you have access to Team Foundation Server (TFS), you can reload results from and publish to the server using the buttons in the Scheduling Server ribbon.
 For more details see the Test Scheduling article series.

 Word: Export run result to a Microsoft Word document.